Usman-Rafique/sentiment-prediction/README.md

-# Sentiment Prediction from Movie Reviews on IMDB
+# Sentiment Prediction on Large Movie Review Dataset

 The goal of this project is to understand the sentiment from a given text.